regensa18/AdvProg2018/tutorial-9/README.md

 > use `google_csui_checks.xml` Checkstyle configuration in the `config`
 > directory.

-There is two additional tasks in this tutorial and described in the following subsection.
+There are two additional tasks in this tutorial and described in the following subsections.

 ### Testing Controller in Isolation